gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 ```

-You will then need to download some packages with `yarn`:
+And download some packages with `yarn`:

 ```sh
 yarn